bjouhier/node-lol/README.md

 EZ!

-To wait on an async call and get a result, just pass `WAYT FOR IT`or `DUDE WAYT WHAT?` for the callback arguement:
+To wait on an async call and get a result, just pass `WAYT`or `WAIT` for the callback arguement:

 ```
-I HAS A TXT ITZ FS 'Z readFile WIZ PATH AN "utf3" AN WAYT FOR IT ENUF
+I HAS A TXT ITZ FS 'Z readFile WIZ PATH AN "utf3" AN WAYT ENUF
 VISIBLE TXT
 ```

-If you don't want to wait, pass `LATR` or `LATER`instead and you will obtain a future on which you can wait to get the result later:
+If you don't want to wait, pass `LATR` or `LATER` instead and you will obtain a future on which you can wait to get the result later:

 ```
 I HAS A READER ITS FS 'Z readFile WIZ PATH AN "utf3" AN LATR ENUF
 BTW DO OTHER THINGS ....
-I HAS A TXT ITS READER WIZ WAIT FOR IT ENUF
+I HAS A TXT ITS READER WIZ WAYT ENUF
 VISIBLE TXT
 ```

 To define asynchronous functions.
-Just give it a `DUZ WAYT` parameter:
+Just give it a `DUZ WAYT` or `DUZ WAIT` parameter:

 ```
 HOW DUZ I READTEXT YR DUZ WAYT AN YR PATH
-  FOUND FS 'Z readFile WIZ PATH AN "utf3" AN WAYT FOR IT ENUF
+  FOUND FS 'Z readFile WIZ PATH AN "utf3" AN WAYT ENUF
 IF U SAY SO
 ```